Skip to main content

 How Does GCR Link Directly to Metabolic and Cardiovascular Disease?

 The failure to restrain inflammation has profound implications for the very conditions that corporate wellness programs target.
-The state of chronic, low-grade inflammation fostered by GCR is a primary pathogenic driver of and atherosclerosis.
+The state of chronic, low-grade inflammation fostered by GCR is a primary pathogenic driver of insulin resistance and atherosclerosis.

 Inflammatory cytokines, such as TNF-α and IL-6, released from immune cells and cortisol-induced visceral adipose tissue, can directly interfere with insulin signaling in peripheral tissues like muscle and liver.
 They can phosphorylate insulin receptor substrate-1 (IRS-1) at serine residues, which inhibits its normal function and blocks the downstream cascade required for glucose uptake.